List of counties in Michigan: Defunct counties and county precursors

 This listing includes only counties or county precursors created by the Territory of Michigan or the State of Michigan.
-It does not include any counties which may have existed within the boundaries of any of the permutations of the Territory of Michigan or the present-day boundaries of the State of Michigan but were created by any other entity (another state, territorial government, the federal government, etc.) prior to the existence of the creation of the Territory of Michigan.
+It excludes counties that existed in the Territory of Michigan or the modern boundaries of the State of Michigan but were created by any other entity (another state, a territorial government, the federal government, etc.) before the creation of the Territory of Michigan.